genevieveleng/globalweather/README.md

 ## OPERATIONS
 ### ROLLOUT PLAN
 This is not a new solution, but an add-on to the existing infrastructure.
 Development will take place in staging environment using staging data.
-API consumers will also be provided with the [API Console](localhost:8081/console/) on using the endpoints to conduct testing.
+API consumers will also be provided with the API Console, `http://localhost:8081/console/`, on using the endpoints to conduct testing.
 If there are no further comments from the API consumers, testing is considered completed and it will be rolled out to the production environment.

 There will be 24/7 support for a week upon launch to ensure smooth integration between centralized endpoint and new systems.